Dimethylglycine dehydrogenase

-The 3 substrates of this enzyme are N,N-dimethylglycine, acceptor, and H_{2}O, whereas its 3 products are sarcosine, formaldehyde, and reduced acceptor.
+The three substrates of this enzyme are dimethylglycine, water, and an electron-transferring flavoprotein.
+Its products are sarcosine, formaldehyde, and the reduced flavoprotein.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with other acceptors.
 The systematic name of this enzyme class is N,N-dimethylglycine:acceptor oxidoreductase (demethylating).
 Other names in common use include N,N-dimethylglycine oxidase, and N,N-dimethylglycine:(acceptor) oxidoreductase (demethylating).
-This enzyme participates in glycine, serine and threonine metabolism.
-It employs one cofactor, FAD.
+This enzyme participates in glycine and threonine metabolism.
+It employs one cofactor, flavin adenine dinucleotide.